By AMY STOCKWELL.

 Staying mentally active and asking yourself questions when you are watching or reading ads will not only reduce the chance of you being unconsciously manipulated, it will also prevent those bad feelings that might flow from seeing these images.

-Remind yourself that what you are seeing is a commercial.
+Remind yourself that what you are seeing is a commercial full of advertising tactics.
 It is designed to make you do something.
 Whether you do that or not is up to you.

 And, just in case you need further reminding, here’s our gallery of photoshop fails we’ve found in advertisements and magazines:

 For nearly 25 years Fernwood has been helping women feel fit and fabulous through pioneering health and fitness programs and expert advice.

 With 70 clubs Australia-wide, Fernwood Fitness are modern full-service fitness clubs with a huge range of group exercise classes, top of the line equipment and cardio gear, passionate personal trainers and food coaches, and a friendly motivating environment.

 All of our clubs offer FREE breakfast and toiletries which adds to the unique Fernwood exercise environment.

 Contact us today to experience the Fernwood difference.

 Comments on this post are for this post only.
 If you have questions or comments about this product or about sponsored posts in general please email firstname.lastname@example.org or visit our frequently asked questions page here.